Froggy Plays: DRAMAtical Murder

 He’s easy for female players to identify with, I think.
 He maintains enough masculine assertiveness to be desirable in his own right as a man, but he’s also the submissive uke.
 During the sex scenes, he looks almost indistinguishable from a woman.
 The most interesting thing about DMMD is how it deliberately blurs the line between femininity and masculinity.
 Aoba came off as a very respectable hero for being open-hearted and expressive but also physically and mentally tough.

-I suppose it’s interesting to play this game as a male for that very reason.
 Personally speaking, I had no trouble roleplaying Aoba and making choices according to my own gut.
 On my first playthrough, I got Koujaku’s good end.
 Koujaku is the childhood friend character.
 I decided to trust him over the other random weirdos I met, even though he wasn’t my favourite character.
 Trusting Koujaku to the end was what got me the good ending, although on retrospect, many of the choices I made were naive, passive and overly trusting.
 Hmm…

 The H scenes

 I hate to admit it, but I found the sex scenes to be so disgusting and awkward that I resorted to closing my eyes and mashing enter until they were done.
 (You can’t skip H scenes in this game.)

 My experience gave me pause to think.
 Was my reaction homophobic?
 Was I a hypocrite for endorsing gay romance but despising the physical aspect of a homosexual relationship?